 May Flowers

-As the winter season ends, keep an eye out for signs of spring.
+As the winter season ends, keep an eye out for signs of spring in the Flower City.
 After their long hibernation, flowers and buds will start to bloom.
-I’m excited to see lilacs, cherry blossoms, magnolias, tulips, and daffodils!
+I’m excited to see lilacs, cherry blossoms, magnolias, tulips, and daffodils.
 It’s been said that “Flowers always make people better, happier, and more helpful; they are sunshine, food, and medicine for the soul.”

 Reopening in May

 We have missed some of our favorite places, which have been closed since late fall or have had limited access to services.
-However, we are excited that these places will be open again in May, allowing us to enjoy the warmer days of springtime in Rochester.
+However, we are excited that these places will reopen in May, allowing us to enjoy the warmer days of spring in Rochester.

 Attend a Springtime Event